BenjaminMassey/proj5-mongo/README.md

 Build and run with Docker standardly with "docker build -t NAME ." and "docker run -p PORT:PORT NAME"

 Run using the fancy Docker-Compose with "docker-compose up"

+## Test

+To make sure you set up your database right, run test_cases.py with "python test_cases.py"